Jump to navigation

 For roof mounted equipment exceeding

-structure or decking.
-Roof mounted equipment includes antennae,
+attached to the structure or decking.
+Roof mounted equipment

-signs, service lines, skylights, hatches and walkways.
-For new
+includes antennae, signs, service lines, skylights, hatches and

-construction where H.V.A.C. equipment is elevated above the roof
+walkways.
+For new construction where H.V.A.C. equipment is elevated

 roofing system.
 Equipment supports shall be designed by a